Herbert Naylor-Leyland: Personal life

 His wife's beauty and wit reportedly played a major role in her husband's return to politics in 1898.
-They were part of the Prince of Wales's set, and had their country seat at Lexden Park, Colchester.
+They were part of the Prince of Wales's set, with their town house at 60 Knightsbridge, and their country seat at Lexden Park, Colchester.
+After Herbert's death, Lady Naylor-Leyland stayed on at the Knightsbridge house until 1923.